 - How the parties wish to hold title ownership; and lastly

 How Long Does It Take To Change Names On Titles

 Kahane Law Office is set up for real estate law.
-We normally see clients within a day or two if them connecting with us.
-However, when required, we draft the documents required to add a name to the title to your property on the same day you call.
+We normally see clients within a week of them connecting with us.
 In terms of the registration of the document to add the name, the registration time at the Alberta Land Titles Office varies.
 At times, the processing time is 2-3 days.
 Other times the registration takes 3-4 months.
 Lastly, there is no mechanism in the land titles system to speed up this process.